Vonng/pigsty/docs/MONGO.md

 # MongoDB (FerretDB)

-> MongoDB is good, but PostgreSQL is better.
-With [FerretDB](https://ferretdb.io), you can use PostgreSQL as a MongoDB-compatible database.

-Pigsty offer a fake "mongo" service based on [FerretDB](https://ferretdb.io) to provide MongoDB API for legacy applications.
+> Pigsty allow you to add MongoDB compatibility to PostgreSQL with [FerretDB](https://ferretdb.io)

 ----------------

 ## Playbook